Intellectual property

 Acknowledgements

-Preparation of the Handbook was a collective endeavour by the WTO Intellectual Property Government Procurement and Competition Division drawing on years of practical feedback from technical assistance and training programmes prepared and delivered by the Division in particular the material prepared for the first version of the TRIPS module of WTO eTraining.
-The former director of the Division Mr Adrian Otten substantively reviewed and enhanced earlier versions of this material.
+Preparation of the Handbook was a collective endeavour by the WTO Intellectual Property, Government Procurement and Competition Division, drawing on years of practical feedback from technical assistance and training programmes prepared and delivered by the Division, in particular the material prepared for the first version of the TRIPS module of WTO eTraining.
+The former director of the Division, Mr Adrian Otten, substantively reviewed and enhan Read More

 Public health policy

-This chapter outlines the policy framework for public health intellectual property (IP) international trade and competition focusing on how they intersect with particular emphasis on medical technologies.
-The framework described comprises the policy economic and legal features of IP and innovation systems regulation of medical products competition policy and relevant trade policy measures including import tariffs rules on trade in services government procurement and regional and bilateral free trade agreements (FTAs).
-In addition it outlines the human rights dimension of access to medicines.
+This chapter outlines the policy framework for public health, intellectual property (IP), international trade and competition, focusing on how they intersect with particular emphasis on medical technologies.
+The framework described comprises the policy, economic and legal features of IP and innovation systems, regulation of medical products, competition policy, and relevant trade policy measures, including import tariffs, rules on trade in services, govern Read More

 Conclusion